 - When applying to an organization that has not posted a specific internship, focus your inquiry on projects you might do to help the organization instead of asking about an internship position.
 This indirect approach helps bypass a concern that hosting an intern would be an energy drain and instead helps them envision how you could really contribute.
 This is particularly helpful in your search for January internships (short, intense, great for project oriented work)

 - Follow the organization’s stated application process, sending your material to the identified party.
-However, if you happen to have another contact in the org. see if they would be willing to internally speak on your behalf to those doing the hiring.
+However, if you happen to have another contact in the organization, see if they would be willing to internally speak on your behalf to those doing the hiring.

 - Be prepared to send your updated resume.
 Scanning this one page document is an easy way for the organization to quickly “size you up”.